Tremendous Trifles — G. K. Chesterton

 Five go on a Strategy Away Day — Bruno Vincent (writing as Enid Blyton)

 I was given this book as a joke when four of us who are involved in leading our local church went away for a day to think and pray through a bunch of issues.
 (Sadly, we did not have a Timmy The Dog to round the numbers up to five.)
 I read it because it was there.
 And, surprisingly, it was pretty funny.
 It’s in the same series as Five on Brexit Island, which I also liked, and it seems Bruno Vincent has hit a rich seam.
-These work because of the undemonstrative way Vincent tells adult stories using all the verbal tics and conventions of classic children’s stories — not drawing attention to the incongruity, just leave it there for us to gently enjoy.
+These work because of the undemonstrative way Vincent tells adult stories using all the verbal tics and conventions of classic children’s stories — not drawing attention to the incongruity, just leaving it there for us to gently enjoy.

 The higlight for me: Julian’s irrational resentment of Peter, the leader of the Secret Seven.